 Vita believes that humans possess a spirit can live on after the death of the individual.
 When a person is alive, their spirit is associated with their bodies and the things they do.
 However, upon death, the spirit may live on in the things they left behind.
 If they planted trees, the trees are the spirit of their life.
 If they wrote books, the books are an ongoing reflection of their life.
 Their spirit might also live on in the memories of others.
 People remember the artist Van Gough for his paintings.
-However, the hundreds of people who lived in his neighbourhood, their spirits are harder to define.
+However, the hundreds of people who lived in his neighborhood, their spirits are harder to define.

 Vita doesn’t profess to know whether or not God or Gods exist.
 However, concepts such as God, heaven, hell, and eternity are unnecessary to advise how to live a happy, meaningful and sustainable life on Earth.